sassoftware/viya-ark/playbooks/viya-mmsu/README.md

   The directory structure of this project must be preserved.
   For example: ```sas_viya_playbook/viya-ark/playbooks/viya-mmsu/```
 * Verify that the sas-viya-all-services script is exempted from system reboots.
 This step prevents the script from executing automatically when the machine is restarted.
 This can be done by running viya-services-disable.yml playbook.
+* sas-viya-all-services script should not be run manually on any machines when using MMSU playbooks

 ## Supported deployment of SAS Viya Multi-Machine Services Utilities Playbooks
 * Single-machine deployment